GNOME/glib/docs/roadmap.md

 There is no limit on the number of micro releases in a stable release series.
 Typically there will be around 6.
-Micro releases stop once there are no more bugs found in a stable series, or once a new stable series supercedes it.
+Micro releases stop once there are no more bugs found in a stable series, or once a new stable series supersedes it.

 The milestone for the next micro release in a stable series is created when the previous micro release is made, such that only one stable micro release is